arXiv-research/DevLab-III-1/README.md

 # devLab-3 pre-release
 An Experimental Repository under heavy construction.....

-The repository is an experiment with a plug-n-play (removable storage) w/bluetooth integrations - Executing fundamental Machine-Learning algorithms and Smart-Contracts with multiple Domain Specific Languages and Integrated Development Environments.
+The repository is an experiment with a plug-n-play (removable storage) w/bluetooth integrations for executing fundamental Machine-Learning algorithms, and Smart-Contracts with multiple Domain Specific Languages, and Integrated Development Environments.

 For further development, testing, and advancement of Machine-Learning algorithms, Neural Networks, and Blockchain Technology.

-This is the "testing grounds" research and reference library for integrating with higher level DSL's, smart-contracts and ML libraries acrossed multiple virtual environments.
+This is the "testing grounds" research and reference library for integrating with higher level DSL's, smart-contracts, and M-L libraries acrossed multiple virtual environments.

 The project is for personal research and development, but developers are welcome to contribute, redistribute, use, or fork and clone the repository for their own research and development.
-I will include documentation and tutorials to help guide how to properly utilize this repository for the best results.
+I will include documentation and tutorials to help guide developers on how to properly utilize this repository for the best results.

-Recommendation: clone/copy the repository to a removable device for future usage...¹⁹¹⁴
+Recommendation: clone/copy the repository to a removable device for future usage and integrations...¹⁹¹⁴

 NOTICE:
 CODE_OF_CONDUCT